jagr91/pogoda/README.md

 # pogoda
-A small program taht reads last measurments of the temperature for the Polish cities (source: https://danepubliczne.imgw.pl/api/data/synop)
+A small program that reads last measurments of the temperature for the Polish cities (JSON source: https://danepubliczne.imgw.pl/api/data/synop)